Sandwiches are a great food for picnics because they are easy to pack and eliminate the need for flatware.

 3. Toast the bread

-To add an extra layer of protection to your sandwich, you can toast the bread to make it harder for travel.
+To add an extra layer of protection to your sandwich, you can toast the bread to make it harder to travel.
 This can add a crusty surface to softer breads and prevents (or, at least, delays!) liquids from seeping through.

 4. Protect your bread with butter